LunarWatcher/upm/README.md

 ## Requirements

-A C++17 compiler, and Linux or MacOS, and access to `tar` with a few specs (see the tar section).
+A C++17 compiler, Linux, and access to `tar` with a few specs (see the tar section).

-Note that MacOS will have weaker support, because I don't have access to any Mac machines.
-Please consider contributing to the project if you have access to a Mac and want to use upm.

-General UNIXes beyond Linux and MacOS will have varying support, for the same reason MacOS doesn't have full support: I don't have those operating systems, and testing them is a slow and annoying process that I don't want to spend my time on.
+macOS and other UNIXes may work, but do not receive first party support.

-### Additional libraries (Linux)
+### Additional libraries

+The package names are based on Debian.
+Other distros need different libraries.

 * `libssl-dev`
+* `libcurlpp-dev`

 ### Tar